Hitan547/trader-sentiment-analysis/README.md

   → Helps control volatility and drawdowns

 * **Increase exposure selectively during Greed**
-  → Only for traders with consistent performance
+  → Focus on traders with consistent performance

 ---

 ## ⚠️ Limitations

 * The dataset does **not include explicit leverage**

-  * Trade size and frequency are used as proxies for aggressiveness
+  → Trade size and frequency are used as proxies for aggressiveness

 * Sentiment is available only at daily level (no intraday granularity)

-* Analysis shows correlation, not causation
+* The analysis identifies relationships, not causation

 ---